evergreen-ci/evergreen/docs/decisions/2023-06-05_github_merge_queue.md

 * New clone logic in the agent will clone the merge group branch.
 * Evergreen will post the result to the GitHub checks API.
 * A new UI element will allow users to opt into the GitHub merge queue.

+## Pending Status Checks

+Evergreen doesn't behave in the way that GitHub designers intended: For PRs, instead of sending a pending and then a success/fail status for each check, it sends a single "evergreen" pending status, and then it sends "evergreen" success/failure as well as "evergreen/\<variant\>" status for each variant.
+This is fine for PRs because "evergreen" links to the version in Evergreen.

+However, for GitHub merge queue builds, sending an "evergreen" pending check only works if "evergreen" is configured as a branch protection rule.
+If instead the user has configured an "evergreen/\<variant\>" branch protection rule but _not_ an "evergreen" branch protection rule, the "evergreen" pending check does not show up in the GitHub UI, which means the user can't click a link to the Evergreen version.
+They eventually can, when it completes, but not while it's running.

+There are several options to handle this:

+1. Accept the problem that there is no link to the version until it finishes.
+2. Send status pending for variants in the version.
+3. Send status pending for branch protection rules.

+The first will be frustrating to users.
+The second will not work if the branch protection rule depends on a variant created by generate.tasks.
+Only the third posts a link immediately.